Velocity centroid gradients for absorbing media: Alignment of velocity gradients and magnetic field

-The measurement of $\sigma_\phi$ requires the knowledge of the magnetic field, but independently one can always measure the spread a distribution of the VCGs directions.
-The corresponding measure $\sigma$ is the standard deviation of VCG distribution and is independent of $\mathbf{B}$.
-Since $\sigma$ is an independent measurement it can be used to measure the strength of the magnetic field as we describe in subsection \ref{subsec:c-f}. $\sigma$ and $\sigma_\phi$ are different quantities that measures the with of the distribution and are different form the Gaussian smoothing kernel apply to the data.
+The measurement of $\phi$ (and therefore of $S_\phi$) requires knowledge of the magnetic field.
+However, we can independently measure the spread of an angle distribution relative to its mean - in this case, the direction of the VCG.
+The corresponding measurement $S$ is the standard deviation of the VCG distribution and is independent of the magnetic field. $S$ and $S_\phi$ are different quantities that measure the width of the distribution, both with ($S_\phi$) and without ($S$). $S$ is the only quantity available from observations, where there is no information about the magnetic field.

-Figure \ref{fig:sig-tau} shows the dependence of $\sigma$ and $\sigma_\phi$ on the optical depth $\tau$ and is clear that a higher optical depth has better the alignment.
-The better alignment arises because the higher $\tau$ is, the smaller the LOS average of the turbulent eddies becomes.
-In other words, a high $\tau$ reduces the amount of eddies along the LOS, the less eddies produces a clearer measurement of the MHD velocity gradient.